-To be considered an HIM student, the following criteria must be met:
+To be considered for admission, the following criteria must be met:

-- A completed formal application submitted to Volunteer State Community College, (there is no charge for submitting the application) http://www.volstate.edu/Admissions/index.php
+- A completed formal application submitted to Volunteer State Community College, volstate.edu/admissions

 - All high school transcripts, GED scores, and previous college transcripts forwarded to Admissions.
-Transcripts must be official and copies will not be accepted.
+Transcripts must be official, and copies will not be accepted.
+Vol State does not evaluate transcripts faxed or student copies.
+Transcripts should be mailed to:

 - If you are a new or returning college student, you will be required to take the ACCUPLACER placement exam unless you have recent satisfactory ACT or SAT test scores.
 The ACCUPLACER exam is used to evaluate your proficiency level in reading, writing, basic mathematics, and algebra.
-You should contact the testing center at (615) 230-3484 as soon as possible to schedule your testing.
-The results of the tests will determine if you will be required to take any remedial/developmental courses prior to any college level courses.
-Developmental Math testing is not required for the HIM program.
+Please contact the Advising Office as soon as possible to obtain approval to schedule the ACCUPLACER placement test.
+The Advising Office can assist you in scheduling the tests you need.
+You may email them at email@example.com or you may call them at 615-230-3702.
+The results of these tests will determine if you will be required to take any remedial/developmental courses prior to any college level courses.

 Minimum criteria to be considered for OFFICIAL acceptance into the HIM program: